 properly set!
 It would be useful for this to be set properly by the modules

 automatically so the users don't have to struggle with this when programming

 The SGI MPT module provides SGI's version of MPI and comes with normal mpicc, mpicxx, and mpif90 wrappers.
 These work well for the default Intel compiler.
 But, if you want to pull in the Portland Group (PGI) compiler for OpenACC, you may need to do some extra work.

 Users may experience difficulty with the mpi wrappers and PGI.
 The following is a workaround if this occurs.
-Note that this is subject to change as Thunder becomes more stable.

 Instead of using the mpif90 wrapper, use pgf90 directly and